 In addition to its benefits for the environment, biopharming also plays a critical role in the production of carbon credits.
 The use of sustainable agricultural practices such as biopharming allows Ampio Verde Inc. to generate carbon credits that can be used to offset carbon emissions in other industries.

 Overall, biopharming is an important component of Ampio Verde Inc.'s commitment to sustainability and environmental responsibility.
 By utilizing this approach, the company is able to promote both the health of the environment and its own economic sustainability.

 President Franklin D. Roosevelt 1935

-Soils are the source of most of the antibiotics used to fight human diseases, control the movement of water and chemical substances between the Earth and atmosphere, and act as source and storage media for gases such as oxygen, carbon dioxide, and methane.
-As a result of their essential importance, soils are also part of our cultural heritage.
-Furthermore, soils serve as major storage media for carbon, a role that is potentially exploitable in climate change mitigation and adaptation strategies.
-Thus, as the Earth's population grows, we need a better understanding of soil ecosystems that will continue to play a critical role in supporting societies around the world.
+Soils play a critical role in our lives, from providing the source of most of the antibiotics used to fight human diseases to controlling the movement of water and chemical substances between the Earth and atmosphere.
+Additionally, soils serve as storage media for gases such as oxygen, carbon dioxide, and methane, making them an important factor in climate change mitigation and adaptation strategies.
+As the Earth's population grows, a better understanding of soil ecosystems is becoming increasingly important.

 This Prolific-Fund.org and prolific-fund.com website and its affiliates (Kompo Green Inc., FOD Enterprises LLC, Botanalytics Inc.,HarvestMoonAgLLC.com) is not an offer to sell or a solicitation of an offer to buy securities and contains forward-looking information within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended.
 Results may differ materially from those implied or expressed by such forward-looking statements.